-- 1. Turn the levers on the Water Center Panel to the "Sanitize" position as indicated by the picture instructions on the Water Center Panel. - 2.
-Prepare a chlorine solution using 1 gallon of water and 1/4 cup of household chlorine bleach (sodium hypochlorite solution). - 3.
+- 2. Prepare a chlorine solution using 1 gallon of water and 1/4 cup of household chlorine bleach (sodium hypochlorite solution). - 3.
 Attach a siphon tube to the tank fill port and turn the pump on to siphon the chlorine solution into the tank.

-Attach a siphon tube then place it in the chlorine solution container and turn the pump on to begin siphoning contents.
+Use the siphon tube attached to the water center and place it in the chlorine solution container and turn the pump on to begin siphoning contents.
+(Typical View)

-(typical view)